 - And this site helps provide funding:

 - Hispanic Associate on Colleges and Universities (HACU) National Internship Program (HNIP) - matches students' interests, educational background and experience with those of its federal and corporate partners. www.hacu.net/hnip

 Beginning during the fall semester, the department receives information about a wide variety of programs (most, though not all, are REUs) for advanced undergraduate students.
-As they are received, flyers announcing these programs are posted along the walls in the Department, and the names and urls are posted here.
 Students should take note of the application deadlines, being sure to give their faculty plenty of time to write the required letters of recommendation.
 Also, all efforts are made to make sure that the following information is correct, but if you find a broken link, please feel free to contact us so we can make a correction.

 Specific off-campus programs/opportunities we have received information about so far include: